Band of the 15th Field Regiment, RCA: Role

 The band is a part of 39 Canadian Brigade Group, and supports all types of activities in the brigade.
-Since 1994, its duties have expanded greatly to support to all reserve units in the province.
-It participates in all Vancouver area civilian and military parades, representing the regiment and the RCA by doing so.
+Since 1994, its duties have expanded greatly to support all reserve units in the province.
+It participates in all Vancouver area civilian and military parades, representing the regiment and the RCA.
 It also parades in Kelowna or Kamloops and even as far east as The Kootenays.
 The band has become a vital tool in public relations for the Army.
 Outside the country, the band has performed in community celebrations in Quebec City, California, the Netherlands and Hong Kong.
 In 2003 and 2012, the band took part in the Fortissimo Sunset Ceremony on Parliament Hill at the invitation of the Ottawa-based Ceremonial Guard.

 International Military Concert

 The band has participated in the International Military Concert in the United States state of Washington since the 1990s.
 It involves the participation of the band, accompanied from Canada by the Naden Band of Maritime Forces Pacific, as well as bands from the United States Armed Forces, which have included in years past: the I Corps Band, the 133rd Army National Guard Band, United States Navy Band Northwest, and United States Air Force Band of the Golden West.
 Featured music often played at the concert include the two national anthems ("O Canada" and "The Star-Spangled Banner") unit marches (Anchors Aweigh, Royal Artillery Slow March, and Heart of Oak).
 Contemporary marches are also performed at the concert.